2025 UK refugee plan

-The 2025 UK refugee plan is a proposed reform to the United Kingdom’s asylum and immigration system.
-The plan was announced and led by Home Secretary Shabana Mahmood, and presented to Parliament on 18 November 2025.
-Based on the immigration model in Denmark it is described as the most significant reform of the country’s asylum policy in modern times.
+The 2025 UK refugee plan is a proposed change to the United Kingdom's asylum and immigration system.
+The plan was announced and led by the home secretary, Shabana Mahmood, and presented to Parliament on 18 November 2025.
+Based on the immigration model in Denmark it is described as the most significant change to the UK's asylum policy in modern times.
 The plan is intended to reduce irregular and illegal migration, particularly addressing the small boat crossings in the English Channel, while maintaining pathways for people fleeing conflict and persecution.

-The plan that moves away from the Conservative “Rwanda asylum plan”, will provide temporary protection for refugees instead of long term status.
+The proposals that move away from the Conservative "Rwanda asylum plan", will provide temporary protection for refugees instead of long term status.
 In addition it will take much longer for many refugees to get permanent residence.
 The government will have the means to decide and enforce which asylum seekers are permitted to get housing and money.

 Background

 In 1951 the UK signed the Convention Relating to the Status of Refugees and its 1967 protocol.
 The system operated since then, allows people to ask for asylum after they arrive in the country, and it has separate programs that bring selected refugees from other countries.
 During the mid 2020s the asylum seekers numbers was one of the highest ever, more than 100,000 in a year.
-This caused immense pressure on on the system needing to process cases and house the people.
+This caused immense pressure on the system needing to process cases and house the people.
 Eventually politicians focused more on border control.

-In 2022 the Conservative government tried address the issue with the “Rwanda asylum plan”, which enabled the UK to send some people who arrived in the UK in irregular ways to Rwanda, where their asylum claims would be examined.
+In 2022 the Conservative government tried to address the issue with the "Rwanda asylum plan", which enabled the UK to send some people who arrived in the UK in irregular ways to Rwanda, where their asylum claims would be examined.
 If they were accepted as refugees, they would stay in Rwanda and not come back to live in the UK.
 The plan was ruled unlawful in 2023 by the UK Supreme Court.

-During 2024 the government passed the Safety of Rwanda (Asylum and Immigration) Act claiming Rwanda is a safe country, but before it began the government lost the 2024 general election, ending the plan.
+During 2024 the government passed the Safety of Rwanda (Asylum and Immigration) Act saying Rwanda is a safe country, but before it began the government lost the 2024 general election, ending the plan.
 The new elected government cancelled the Rwanda law through Border Security, Asylum and Immigration Bill.
 Funds were redirected to a new border enforcement unit facing the UK asylum claims of more than 5,000 people who had previously been marked to be sent to Rwanda.
 The new 2025 UK refugee plan was conceived as an alternative asylum policy.